hazelcast/hazelcast-jet/site/docs/operations/discovery.md

  `multicast-timeout-seconds`, `trusted-interfaces` etc. to your multicast values.

-The following is an example declarative configuration:
+The following is an example configuration in `hazelcast.yaml`:

 ```yaml
 hazelcast: